IyngkarranKumar/CCFE-Internship-2021/README.md

 This repo contains code from the CCFE internship.
 Its primary function is to compile two databases from raw <a href="https://ccfe.ukaea.uk/research/joint-european-torus/" target="_blank">JET</a> data.
 Due to JET data regulations, no JET data is stored in this repository - only the compilation code is contained.
 Please see the report for a thorough overview of the work done during the internship.

-Note from 13/04/22 - Currently in the process of refactoring code in this repo and reorganising file structure.

 ## Overview of this repository ##